zebullax/wg21/proposal.md

 ```cpp
 attribute [: r :]
 ```
 be supported.
-This implicitly means that `std::meta::info` must be expanded, this will be discussed thereafter.
+This implicitly means that `std::meta::info` definition must be extended, this will be discussed thereafter.

 - `attribute [: r :]` produces a potentially empty sequence of attributes corresponding to the attributes that are attached to `r`